rvanheest-DANS-KNAW/course-scala/src/main/scala/workshop4/04 Combining streams.md

 of this notion of time in an `Observable`, there are a number of ways in which to combine various streams.
 In this section we will give an overview of the most notable and useful combining operators.

-*Side note:* This notion of time does however not apply for all instances.
+*Side note:* This notion of time does, however, not apply to all instances.
 For example, the primitive `Observable`s such as `Observable.just` emit their value(s) immediately, one after the other.
 These clearly do not have this notion of time to them!